mazwat/mazwat.github.io/data-structures-ws.md

 9. Develop a method to **parse** the data in the file using a **struct** into either **Unity** or **VS Console App**
 10. Create a highscore table that sorts the data to only show the first **20 records** with the **highest scores**
 11. Create a button or text input instruction to remove all players that are not members from the highscore.
+12. **Extra stretch** - Add a sort that shows the highest scores that are most recent.

 You may find these articles useful.
 Find out more: [https://dev.to/digionix/icomparable-vs-icomparer-274f](https://dev.to/digionix/icomparable-vs-icomparer-274f)
 [https://unity3d.com/learn/tutorials/modules/intermediate/scripting/lists-and-dictionaries](https://unity3d.com/learn/tutorials/modules/intermediate/scripting/lists-and-dictionaries)